moretticb/moretticb.github.io/_posts/blog/2016-07-27-multilayer-perceptron-implementation-in-c.md

 * Append a new parameter to set a random seed, so outputs/outcomes can become reproductable.
 * Input buffer reading improvements, enabling batch-like feed for several instance in operation mode.

-Fork me on GitHub if you’re keen on MLPs and ANNs and liked this project :)
+[Fork me on GitHub][MLPGitHub] if you’re keen on MLPs and ANNs and liked this project :)

 [MLPGitHub]: http://www.github.com/moretticb
 [easyRef]: http://people.sabanciuniv.edu/berrin/cs512/reading/mao-NN-tutorial.pdf